Consumer medicine information

 Galafold is not indicated for use in patients with non-amenable mutations (see Section 5.1 Pharmacodynamic Properties).

 Limited data suggest that co-administration of a single dose of Galafold and a standard ERT infusion results in increased exposure to agalsidase up to 5-fold.
-This study also indicated that agalsidase has no effect on the pharmacokinetics of migalastat.
-Galafold is not intended for concomitant use with enzyme replacement therapy.
+This study also indicated that agalsidase has no effect on the pharmacokinetics (PK) of migalastat.
+Galafold is not intended for concomitant use with ERT.

 Galafold is not recommended in women of childbearing potential not using contraception.